Scheduled vs. Blanket Jewelry Coverage

 - Blanket Coverage.
 You can often just add an endorsement to your home insurance policy that increases the sub-limit for certain classes of valuables.
 Blanked jewelry coverage is an easy way to purchase extra protection without sending in an appraisal for every piece of jewelry.
 Let's say you estimate your total collection to be $10,000, which consists of many pieces valued between $500 and $2,500.
 Then this is an excellent way to go.

 Pro-tip: check if there is a max-per-item limit.
 It's common to have a max of $3,000-$5,000 per item in a blanket jewelry coverage add-on.

 - Scheduled Personal Property.
 "Scheduling" your valuables means you are individually listing each one on a schedule, and this is common for higher value pieces like engagement rings.
 For instance, if you have a $9,000 engagement ring but you chose to purchase blanket jewelry coverage that included a $5,000 max per item, you would be out $4,000 if something happened to the engagement ring.
 Note, insurance companies will likely require a recent appraisal for any piece over $10,000.

-No matter which coverage you purchase, it's a best practice to document of all your valuables to make the claims process easier if the worse does happen.
+No matter which coverage you purchase, it's a best practice to document all your valuables to make the claims process more straightforward if the worse does happen.
 Receipts and photos are a good start.
 While it is a pain to store, you can save yourself lots of future hassle.
-Below are the common personal property sub-limits for other common valuable items as found in our learning center.
+Below are the common personal property sub-limits for other common valuable items, as found in our learning center.